MileHacker Logo

 Currency and Payment

-You can exchange foreign currency at main financial institutions like Bank of China, ICBC, and Agricultural Bank of The people's republic of china, or at some bigger hotels.
+You can exchange foreign currency at main financial institutions like Bank of China, ICBC, and Agricultural Bank of The people's republic of china, or at some larger hotels.
 ATMs are widely available across Weihai, accepting most non-local cards (Visa, Mastercard, Plus, Cirrus).

 Mobile Payments